sunh2020/MERN-stack/fakerapi/README.md

 # Faker API

+This is using Express, Nodemon and Postman.

+Using Express: npm install

+Add express on your server.js > const app = express();

+Open terminal > node server.js or just down load Nodemon globally > npm install -g nodemon

+Now you can use nodemon server.js to open terminal (start terminal)

 Do you want to create a fake person's name and address?

 Do you want to create a fake company name and address?